How Cranleigh Church (“we”) use your information.

 - Sunshine Toddlers

-Where we collect, hold and otherwise use Personal Data, including for the above groups, matters, and activities, separate Privacy Notices have / will be issued, and copies are available from the Church office.
+Where we collect, hold and otherwise use Personal Data, including for the above groups, matters, and activities, separate Privacy Notices may be issued, and copies will be available from the Church office.

 Storing your data

 We will only retain your personal data for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting or reporting requirements.

 We hold your data for varying lengths of time depending on the type of information in question but in doing so we always comply with Data Protection legislation.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, volunteers or trustees who need to know.
 They will only process your personal data on our instructions.